-I would like to offer you the opportunity to contact {enter staff contact or team} at {enter school name} if you would like further advice or support.
-We are committed to maximising the education of all our pupils and we always aim to work with parents to ensure this can be achieved.
-If you would like to discuss this matter further, please contact us at your earliest convenience.
+I would like to offer you the opportunity to contact {enter staff contact} if you would like advice or support in helping your child attend more regularly. {Enter school name} is committed to maximising the education of all its pupils and aims to work with parents to ensure this can be achieved.
+If you would like to discuss this matter further, please contact the school at your earliest convenience.